 The Mamiya 7 feels good in the hand.
 It's ergonomic, very lightweight for a 6x7, and doesn't feel too burdensome to bring along on a day-trip.
 In terms of a grab-and-go camera, I'd feel just as comfortable grabbing the Mamiya 7 as I would grabbing a Canon 5div with a 50mm 1.2L.

 Not so with the Mamiya 7.
 I'm a person that is very sensitive to "feeling eyeballs" on me, and with the Mamiya 7, I "feel eyeballs".
-Now, this is not a big deal except when it comes to candids.
-But, honestly, I'm not sure why anyone would be using the Mamiya 7 for candid shots, other than mere pleasure.
+Now, this is not a big deal except perhaps when it comes to candids.
+But, I don’t want to overplay this issue.

-Overall, the Mamiya 7 is one of those cameras that just feels good to use.
+Overall, the Mamiya 7 is one of those cameras that just feels good to use, though large.

 The [Could Be] Bad and the Ugly [For You]